budafolklore

 (April - May)

-2. Learn traditional methods of preserving and processing seasonal produce like kokum, wild mangoes, and jackfruit.
+• Preservation & Processing: Learn traditional methods to preserve and process kokum, wild mangoes, and jackfruit.

-4. Wild Mango and Jackfruit Harvest: Harvest wild mangoes and explore local recipes like pickles, jams, aam papad, and local recipes
+• Wild Mango & Jackfruit Harvest: Harvest wild mangoes and prepare local favorites like pickles, jams, aam papad, jackfruit papads, and chips.

-Document and study different tree species, focusing on their ecological roles and cultural importance.
+• Tree Data Collection: Document and study tree species, understanding their ecological and cultural roles.

 For further queries write to us at [email protected]